LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 The `params` supplied by our form will include all the details we need to validate the top level inputs, but also any lines.
-We won't loose any not yet persisted lines on validation and also will have any deleted lines be properly deleted, even if this means there are no more lines on the data.
+We won't loose any not yet saved lines on validation and also will have any deleted lines be properly deleted, even if there are no more lines left on the form.

-From here there could be additional features added like for example ignoring newly added lines, which have non of their inputs filled.
+From here there could be additional features added like for example ignoring newly added lines, which have none of their inputs filled.

 If you want to play with this you can look at this example repo, which actually stores data in the database: https://github.com/LostKobrakai/one-to-many-form